FelipeKaian/reactivity/README.md

 ---

-## ✅ Why use `reactivity`?
+## ✅ Why `reactivity`?

-- 🌟 Best-in-class support for Dart **Named Records**
+- 🌟 First-class support for Dart **Named Records**
-- 🧼 Simple, focused API
-- 🚫 No context, no classes, no scopes
+- 🚫 No `context`, no `classes`, no scope hassles
-- 🎯 Works with Flutter’s widget tree naturally
+- 🧼 Clean and minimal API
-- 💬 Declarative, explicit, beautiful
+- 💬 Declarative, expressive, and beautiful
+- 🎯 Native to the Flutter widget tree

 ---

-## 💬 Contributing
+## 🤝 Contributing

+Got ideas or found bugs?
-Feel free to open issues, suggest features or contribute pull requests.
+Feel free to open issues or submit a pull request.
+Let's build this together!

 ---

-## 🧾 License
+## 📄 License

 MIT License © Felipe Kaian